Saint-Rémy-de-Blot

 Saint-Rémy-de-Blot ([sɛ̃ ʁemi də blo]; Auvergnat: Sent Remesi de Blòt) is a commune in the Puy-de-Dôme department in Auvergne in central France.

 Heritage

-Château-Rocher (originally called "Blot-le-Château") is situated on a 150-meter cliff overlooking the Sioule.
+Château Rocher (originally called "Blot-le-Château") is situated on a 150-meter cliff overlooking the Sioule.
 Its objective was to monitor the Sioule valley and the Menat bridge, a crossroads between Auvergne and Bourbonnais.
-The fortress was built at the end of the eleventh century at the initiative of Archambaud the Fort, lord of Bourbon.
-The edification and expansion of the castle continued until the fifteenth century, but it seems to have lost its strategic importance from the sixteenth century onwards.
-It would have been abandoned in the course of the eighteenth century.
-Today the castle is in ruins, but since 1964, the Château-Rocher Association has undertaken consolidation9.
+The fortress was built at the end of the 11th century at the initiative of Archambaud the Fort, lord of Bourbon.
+The edification and expansion of the castle continued until the 15th century, but it had lost its strategic importance from the 16th century onwards.
+It would have been abandoned in the course of the 18th century.
+Since 1964, the Château Rocher Association has undertaken consolidation.
+Today, the castle is in ruins.
 Access to the site is free for part of the year.
 In July and August, the Château-Rocher Association offers guided tours.